 When I was unhappy, I didn’t feel sexy, and now that I was feeling happy again, I still couldn’t feel sexy.
 Nothing excited me or turned me on.
 I felt complete apathy concerning sex.
 My husband suggested switching medications or adjusting my dosage, but I was terrified of going back into the deep throes of depression that I was too afraid to change a thing.
 My happiness mattered more to me than being physically intimate with my husband.
 I didn’t take into consideration his feelings, needs, or wants.
 And as I look back, six years later, I realize that I could have done better.

 Marriage is not always easy.
 Add on raising children, running a household, staying on top of bills, and you’d be hard-pressed to find a marriage that isn’t tested every now and again.
-Although sex wasn’t important to me at the time, it was important to my husband, and I should have cared more about his needs and wants like I did my own.
-After all, he was going through the ups and downs of parenthood like I was.
+Although sex wasn’t important to me at the time, it was important to my husband.
+He was going through the ups and downs of parenthood like I was.
 I didn’t think to ask him how he was doing or what he needed from me.

 I could have confided in my doctor about my lack of libido, I could have explored other ways of being physically intimate with my husband, and I could have researched other medications with less sexual side effects.
 There were places to have sex other than the bedroom we shared with our baby, and there were countless times my in-laws offered to take the baby overnight but were declined.